walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 The fourth step is where it starts to get interesting.
 We are running some shell script to initialize Terraform.
 Notice how we inject `${{ matrix.path }}` in the script so that it will select a different working directory depending on which environment this is job is running for.

 We set `-input=false` because we want [Terraform to know this is non-interactive](https://learn.hashicorp.com/tutorials/terraform/automate-terraform?in=terraform/automation#automated-terraform-cli-workflow).
-We don't want it to potentially ask for human input and cause the Github Action runner to hang indefinitely.
+We don't want it to potentially ask for human input and cause the GitHub Action runner to hang indefinitely.

 Then we get to the `terraform plan` step and there are a few things to note.
 We have added an `id` to this step so that it can be referenced in the next step.
 We have also explicitly set [continue-on-error](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idstepscontinue-on-error) to `true`.
 If we didn't set this it would default to `false` meaning that if the plan step were to fail for any reason the job would not advance to the next step.
 We _do_ want it to advance to the next step so we can be able to see _why_ the plan may have failed.